PSY4001 Psychology Honours Project 1

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

-Detailed instructions regarding the assessment items will be handed out in classes.
+Detailed instructions regarding the assessment items will be handed out in workshops/classes.
 Students must familiarise themselves with these instructions.

 The due date for an assignment is the date by which a student must despatch the assignment to the USQ.
 The onus is on the student to provide proof of the despatch date, if requested by the Examiner.